 As a sunburn dries out your skin, it’s important to drink as much water as possible to prevent dehydration.
 “Sunburn draws fluid to the skin’s surface and away from other areas of the body,” explains Dr. Schlessinger.
 While water is the gold-standard beverage for hydration, sports drinks can also help your body recover electrolytes, he adds.
 Check out these clever ways to stay hydrated.

 Take oral supplements

 Some supplements can help support the body’s healing process, Dr. Engelman explains.
 “After a sunburn, the skin is in repair mode and a collagen supplement can help expedite the healing,” she says.
 Dr. Engelman prefers pills and powders because they are easy to incorporate no matter what your lifestyle.
 Her go-to is Reserveage Collagen Replenish Powder.
-But the most important thingz you can do happen before sun exposure.
+But the most important things you can do happen before sun exposure.
 Did you know that if you exfoliate regularly it increases your chances of getting sunburn?
-Learn more of the bizarre causes of sunburn.
+Learn more about bizarre causes of sunburn.

-Apply SPF even if you’re not planning on being in the sun
+Use sunscreen even if you’re not planning on being in the sun

-The last thing you want to do is make your skin worse: Wear a broad spectrum sunscreen throughout the day and reapply it regularly, says Dr. Schlessinger: “You may not feel like you’re getting sun, but up to 80 percent of the sun’s rays can penetrate through clouds.”
+The last thing you want to do is make your skin worse: Wear a broad-spectrum sunscreen throughout the day and reapply it regularly, says Dr. Schlessinger: “You may not feel like you’re getting sun, but up to 80 percent of the sun’s rays can penetrate through clouds.”
 He recommends EltaMD sunscreens as well as Jane Iredale Powder-Me SPF Dry Sunscreen SPF 30 for those who need to reapply sunscreen throughout the day, especially over makeup.

 Avoid anything that’ll worsen your sunburn